 \subsection{Properties of the Equation}

 The obtained integro-differential equation \eqn{IWE} has three kernels, $D^F$, $H^F$, and $I^F$, which depend on $\Ev$ and $\Bv$.
-Therein lies the gauge-invariance of the equation as these quantities are independent on the choice of the gauge.
+Therein lies the gauge-invariance of the equation as these quantities are independent of the choice of the gauge.

 Equations \eqn{HF}, \eqn{IF}, and \eqn{DF} are obtained by well-defined mathematical operations due to the finite domain of the integration.
 However, the derivation of \eqn{IWE} doesn't guarantee that the $\Lv\to\infty$ / continuous momentum limit of the equation exists.
 Indeed, already a constant electric field in \eqn{DF} gives rise to terms \eq D(\mv)\propto (-1)^\mv/(\mv\Delta \pv) \eqend which diverge at this limit.
 The continuous FT raises the need to restrict the behavior of the EM fields when $\sv\to\infty$ in order to ensure convergence, e.g., $\sv\Ev$ and $\sv\Bv$ must be absolutely integrable, or alternatively employ the formalism of generalized functions.
 The latter is based on the following: The alternating harmonic series \eqn{harmonic} already challenges the discrete momentum case, because the reordering of the terms of the series can make it to converge to any number.
-Fortunately, these terms are multiplied by the 'good' function $f_w$ and this is what regularizes the sum in \eqn{IWE}.
-Similarly to the discrete case, the 'good' behavior of $f_w$ at infinity allows to introduce a factor $e^{-\alpha|\sv|}$ in the corresponding integrals and then to consider the limit $\alpha\to 0$~\cite{Nedjlkov97_P9}.
+Fortunately, these terms are multiplied by the "good" function $f_w$ and this is what regularizes the sum in \eqn{IWE}.
+Similarly to the discrete case, the "good" behavior of $f_w$ at infinity allows to introduce a factor $e^{-\alpha|\sv|}$ in the corresponding integrals and then to consider the limit $\alpha\to 0$~\cite{Nedjlkov97_P9}.
 However, as discussed, the application of this formalism is not convenient from a practical point of view~\footnote{The use of a bounded domain of integration has also a physical motivation.
 It reflects the fact that the density matrix becomes zero outside some bounds $\Omega\le \Lv$.
-Namely, if at a given evolution time $f(\sv)=0$ outside a given $\Omega$, a choice of a larger $\Lv$ would change the involved frequencies, but not the limits of integration for the coefficients $f_\mv$ in \eqn{FT}.}.
+Namely, at a given evolution time $f(\sv)=0$ outside a given $\Omega$, a choice of a larger $\Lv$ would change the involved frequencies, but not the limits of integration for the coefficients $f_\mv$ in \eqn{FT}.}.